tom-metherell/Mice.jl/README.md

 ## What is Mice.jl?

 `Mice.jl` is a Julia package for multiple imputation using chained equations.
-It is heavily based on the R package [mice](https://cran.r-project.org/web/packages/mice/index.html) by Stef van Buuren and Karin Groothuis-Oudshoorn.
+It is heavily based on the R package [mice](https://cran.r-project.org/web/packages/mice/index.html) by Stef van Buuren and Karin Groothuis-Oudshoorn [[1]](#1).

 `Mice.jl`'s syntax is very similar to that of `mice` and it is intended to be used in conjunction with [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).